Yellow-hooded blackbird

 The yellow-hooded blackbird (Chrysomus icterocephalus) is a species of bird in the family Icteridae.
 It is found in grassy and brush areas near water in northern South America, and is generally fairly common.
-It is sexually dimorphic, and the genders resemble the respective genders of the larger yellow-headed blackbird of North America, though the male yellow-hooded blackbird lacks white in the wings.
+It is sexually dimorphic, and the sexes resemble the respective sexes of the larger yellow-headed blackbird of North America, though the male yellow-hooded blackbird lacks white in the wings.

 In 2007, one was found in the Darien Lowlands of Panama.
 This was a rare vagrant, most likely from Colombia.